-Ideal candidates for PRK eye surgery are healthy with realistic expectations of the results.
+Ideal candidates for PRK eye surgery are healthy and have realistic expectations of the results.
 Additionally, candidates must have a refractive error that is stable (has not changed for at least a year) and between +5.00 to -12.00 diopters.
 Patients with pre-existing conditions including collagen vascular disease, diabetes, rheumatoid arthritis, keratoconus, or glaucoma may not be good candidates for PRK.
-Patients should notify our surgeons of previous steroid use, as this may also make them ineligible for PRK.
+Patients should notify our surgeons of previous steroid use as this may also make them ineligible for PRK.

 After the section of epithelium has been removed, the surgeon reshapes the cornea with an excimer laser to correct the anomaly that has been causing vision problems.
 Once the cornea has been reshaped, the area is “bandaged” with a special contact lens that helps the eye feel more comfortable and allows the epithelium to heal.

 It is important to take it easy and get plenty of rest during the first few days after the procedure.
 You may return to work and/or drive when you are confident with your vision and your comfort allows.